What You Need to Know about Humidity in Your Home

 You can test the humidity levels throughout your home.
 If you discover the level is too low, run a humidifier.
 If they are too high, you may need a dehumidifier.
 However, you might still want to contact a professional if you don’t know what’s causing the change.
 They can do an inspection of your home and tell you where the problem lies and how to fix it.

 Your furnace or air conditioning system may also be the culprit of excessive levels of humidity in your home if they aren’t working correctly or have leaks around where they enter the house.
 You can improve the air quality of your home with a new system.
-Contact Riley Heating and Air Conditioning to find out more about how our products can modulate the humidity in your home and provide a comfortable, healthy living space.
+Chat with us online or call us at 334-298-1278 to find out more about how our products can modulate the humidity in your home and provide a comfortable, healthy living space.